While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Abstract

 \section{Abstract}

-The `Black Thursday' crisis in cryptocurrency markets demonstrated deleveraging risks in over-collateralized lending and stablecoins.
-We develop a stochastic model of over-collateralized stablecoins that helps explain such crises.
+The `Black Thursday' crisis in cryptocurrency markets demonstrated deleveraging risks in over-collateralized non-custodial stablecoins.
+We develop a stochastic model that helps explain deleveraging crises in these over-collateralized systems.
 In our model, the stablecoin supply is decided by speculators who optimize the profitability of a leveraged position while incorporating the forward-looking cost of collateral liquidations, which involves the endogenous price of the stablecoin.
-We formally characterize stable and unstable domains for the stablecoin.
-We prove bounds on the probabilities of large deviations and quadratic variation in the stable domain and distinctly greater price variance in the unstable domain.
-The unstable domain can be triggered by large deviations, collapsed expectations, and liquidity problems from deleveraging.
-We formally characterize a deflationary deleveraging spiral as a submartingale that can cause such liquidity problems in a crisis.
-We also demonstrate `perfect' stability results in idealized settings and discuss mechanisms which could bring realistic settings closer to the idealized stable settings.
+We formally characterize regimes that are interpreted as stable and unstable for the stablecoin.
+We prove bounds on quadratic variation and the probability of large deviations in the stable domain and we demonstrate distinctly greater price variance in the unstable domain.
+We identify a deflationary deleveraging spiral by means of a submartingale.
+These deleveraging spirals, which resemble short squeezes, lead to faster collateral drawdown (and potential shortfalls) and are accompanied by higher price variance, as experienced on Black Thursday.
+We conclude by discussing non-custodial ways in which the issues raised in this paper can be mitigated.